rohan-paul/Awesome-JavaScript-Interviews/Node-Express/gracefully-shut-down-node-app.md

 Signal events will be emitted when the NodeJS process receives a signal.

-Each signal have name(i.e. 'SIGINT', 'SIGTERM', etc.), more about that in NodeJS here.
+Each signal have name(i.e. 'SIGINT', 'SIGTERM', etc.).

 #### 'SIGINT' generated with <Ctrl>+C in the terminal.